bkammerling/ubuild-jekyll/wunder_collections/_apps/apfie.md

   coverages for third party liability and personal injuries.
 Also, we are offering a General (product) Liability insurance.</p></li></ul>"
 screenshot_details:
-- screenshot: "/uploads/2020/11/19/mobility-page-new_4-yarden-peled.jpg"
+- screenshot: "/uploads/2020/11/20/activate-yarden-peled.png"
-  title: One-click embedded riders insurance
+  title: New revenue streaming by offering on demand micro insurance
-  screenshot_description: apfie helps shared mobility operators to create a new revenue
+  screenshot_description: "apfie helps shared mobility operators to create a new revenue
-    stream and improve their value proposition by enabling them to offer personalized, micro-insurance seamlessly embedded in their customer journey.
+    stream and improve their value proposition by enabling them to offer on-demand, micro-insurance seamlessly embedded in their customer journey.\n\nThe rider needs to approve the insurance terms once and from that point the insurance can be activated automatically with each ride.\n\nInsurance cost will be added to the ride cost.
-- screenshot: "/uploads/2020/11/19/mobility-page-new_5-1-yarden-peled.jpg"
-  title: From cost to profit
-  screenshot_description: By integrating our On-Demand riders insurance, shared mobility
-    operators are getting paid for each insurance unit sold via their platform.
+    \ "
 app_details:
 - detail_title: ''
   detail_content: <a href="https://www.apfie.com/" title="Developer Website →">Developer